HM-Suiji/hono-filebased-route/docs/en/guides/installation.md

-# Installation & Configuration
+# Installation and Configuration

-This guide will walk you through installing and configuring hono-filebased-route in your project.
+This guide will walk you through installing and configuring `@hono-filebased-route/core` in your project.

 ## Prerequisites

-Before installing hono-filebased-route, ensure you have:
+Before installing `@hono-filebased-route/core`, please ensure you have:

 - **Bun** (recommended) or **Node.js 18+**
-- **Hono** framework installed in your project
+- **Hono** framework already installed in your project
-- Basic understanding of TypeScript
+- A basic understanding of TypeScript

 ## Installation

-### Using Bun (Recommended)
+### Using Bun (recommended)

 ```bash
 bun add @hono-filebased-route/core